riccabolla/Staphylococcus_aureus_tropism/README.md

 ## WGS analysis
 The analysis steps have been performed using the [bactopia](https://bactopia.github.io/latest/) tool.
-Go to the sra_filtered folder and lunch bactopia.sh present in the [script](./script) folder.
+Go to the main directory and lunch [bactopia.sh](./script/bactopia.sh).